Ivo-Evans/notes/node-and-networks/modularity/third-party-modules/express.md

 server.listen(/*port, optional callback, e.g. one which consoles logs a confirmation*/)
 ```

-express is imported as a function = calling it creates an object, with a number of methods.
+express is imported as a function.
+Calling it creates an object, with a number of methods.
 Some of these methods, like get() above, register routes on the server.
 If you wanted to use a post request, you would use the post() method. listen(), then, is the function that actually makes the server go live.

 ## the callback for a route